Roosevelt High School

 • Talk with your parents or guardians if you haven’t already.

-9th Grade Course Option worksheet 2024-25
+9th Grade Course Option worksheet 2025-26

 Welcome to Roosevelt!

-1. Registration for our incoming Freshmen class will begin 4/15/24.
-We will notify our new students and families via email when registration is open and where to find the links and information on our website.
-Current 8th graders who attend a SPS middle school will do online registration, available through 4/26/24.
-After 4/26/24 they will need to submit the Course Option worksheet (with their course requests noted) to Roosevelt.
-All incoming 9th graders who are new to SPS will not have access to online registration.
-Please fill out the course option worksheet and return it to Roosevelt.
+Registration for our incoming Freshmen class will begin 4/21/24.
+We will notify our new students and families via email where to find the links and information on our website.
+All new students will need to submit their course request to Roosevelt.

-9th Grade Registration Video 2024 – 25
+9th Grade Registration Video 2025 – 26

 Basic list of classes for a Freshman (Class of 2028):